 Key facts of the tour

-From the source to the jug and then to the good food - this tour has an almost sensual dramaturgy.
-You cycle south on the Red Main Cycle Path from Bayreuth to the source of the Rotmain.
+From the source to the jug and then to good food - this tour has an almost sensual dramaturgy.
+You cycle southwards on the Red Main Cycle Path from Bayreuth to the source of the Rotmain.
 The water here is still crystal clear.
 Only later does it flow through clayey soil, bringing with it particles that give the river its red colour.
-The source springs from the earth in the middle of Franconian Switzerland at an altitude of 581 metres above sea level.
-Equipped with an e-bike, however, the metres in altitude will be easy for you to take.
+The spring emerges from the earth in the middle of Franconian Switzerland at an altitude of 581 metres above sea level.
+Equipped with an e-bike, however, the metres in altitude will be easy for you to tackle.

 The landscape you cycle through is also relaxing and varied.
-The tour leads through fields, meadows and forests to Creußen.
+The tour takes you through fields, meadows and forest to Creußen.
 Here, where unique stoneware was produced in the 17th and 18th centuries, a stop at the jug museum is recommended.
-The various jugs tell of the history of this region in their own unique way.
-Through the valley of the Red Main you return to Bayreuth, where you have the opportunity to stop for refreshments shortly before the end of the tour.
+The various jugs tell the story of this region in their very own way.
+You return to Bayreuth through the valley of the Red Main, where you have the opportunity to stop for refreshments shortly before the end of the tour.

-A cycling tour for explorers and nature lovers.
+A cycle tour for explorers and nature lovers

 Start and end station